wisamreid/GrFNNMotor/README.md

 ### Fixed Point Analysis and Amplitude Vector Plane Plots
 #### [Folder] analysis/

-      script in this folder utilize functions in \lib
+      script in this folder utilize functions in lib/

 ##### autonomousOscAnalysis.m

       Autonomous oscillator parameter analysis:
-      Plots the amplitude vector feild for ranging oscillator parameters Current Total Runtime: ~70 seconds for 9 images in the 12-16-2016 research report
+      Plots the amplitude vector feild for ranging oscillator parameters

+      Current Total Runtime: ~70 seconds for 9 images in the 12-16-2016 research report